lib-static/howto/howtos/pushpullchanges.md

 When you edit your code online or in your text editor, you will be prompted to "commit" your changes -- think of this as "saving" your changes.

-These changes can be viewed by everyone in your collaborative group, if you have one, by *pushing* them changes to your GitHub.
+These changes can be viewed by everyone in your collaborative group, if you have one, by *pushing* them to GitHub.
 In comparison, *pulling* changes means that you are *downloading* commits made by someone else or from another source so that you can view them.

 ### Committing changes with GitHub desktop